Skip navigation

 Our North East Space Skills and Technology Centre will be a state of the art £50M facility developed by Northumbria, with investment from the UK Space Agency and the space and satellite division of industry giant Lockheed Martin.

-To lead this significant change, challenge and opportunity, we are seeking to appoint an ambitious Academic Director.
+To lead this significant change, challenge and opportunity, we are seeking to appoint an ambitious Director.
 As a highly credible leading authority in the space sector with widespread recognition, you will have held high-profile roles and will bring demonstrable commercially focused strategic experience from working in large, complex, and dynamic organisations.

 Space